ecohealthalliance/metaflu/notebook/models.md

 - This is an economic model which considers supply, demand, and income -- but not import/export of chickens.
 The demand parameter is "shocked" by the avian influenza outbreak, incorporating the psychological effect an outbreak would have on demand and the chicken economy.

-###Modeling highly pathogenic avian influenza transmission in wild birds and poultry in West Bengal, India `r citep('10.1038/srep02175')`
+###Modeling highly pathogenic avian influenza transmission in wild birds and poultry in West Bengal, India [@Pandit_2013]

 The authors of this paper used a stochastic continuous time model to simulate introduction of H5N1 to poultry communities in West Bengal, India.
 Additionally, they performed a spatial cluster analysis of outbreaks, calculated R~0~ using three methods, and performed a logistic regression to identify significant predictors of H5N1 outbreaks.